Teresa Cristina of the Two Sicilies: Birth

 Teresa Cristina was the daughter of the then-Duke of Calabria, who later became King Don Francesco I (Francis I) of the Two Sicilies.
 Through her father, she was a member of the House of Bourbon-Two Sicilies, also known as Bourbon-Naples, the Italian branch of the Spanish Bourbons.
 She was a descendant of France's "Sun King", Louis XIV in the male line through his grandson, Don Felipe V (Philip V) of Spain.
 Teresa Cristina's mother was the Infanta Doña Maria Isabel (Maria Isabella), daughter of King Don Carlos IV (Charles IV) of Spain, and a younger sister of Doña Carlota Joaquina—who was the wife of King Dom João VI of Portugal and the paternal grandmother of Teresa Cristina's future husband.
+She was their sixth and youngest daughter and the tenth out of their twelve children.

 Born on 14 March 1822 in Naples, Teresa Cristina became an orphan when her father died in 1830.
 Her mother is said to have neglected her after marrying a young officer in 1839.
 Historiography has long asserted that she was raised in lonely isolation, in an environment of religious superstition, intolerance and conservatism.
 It has also described Teresa Cristina as a soft and timid character, unlike her ruthless father or her impulsive mother.
 She has even been depicted as unassertive, and accustomed to be satisfied in whatever circumstances she found herself.

 Some historians have more recently held to a modified view of both the Neapolitan Bourbon court as a reactionary regime and of the extent of Teresa Cristina's passivity.
 Historian Aniello Angelo Avella states that the maligned interpretation of the Neapolitan Bourbons traces its origin to perspectives generated during the 19th century il Risorgimento (Italian unification) following the 1861 conquest of the Kingdom of the Two Sicilies by the Kingdom of Sardinia.
 Teresa Cristina is revealed in her personal papers as a strong-headed character.
 She "was not a submissive woman but instead a person who respected the roles imposed by the ethics and values of her own times."